howtographql/howtographql/content/backend/graphql-js/0-introduction.md

 ### Motivation

 GraphQL is the rising star of backend technologies.
-It replaces REST as an API design paradigm and is slowly becoming the new standard.
+It replaces REST as an API design paradigm and is becoming the new standard for exposing the functionality of a server.

 In this tutorial, you'll learn how to build an _idiomatic_ GraphQL server using the following technologies: